zng-ui/zng/TODO/_current.md

     - Table, data format and panel?
         - Need grid layout?
     - Links and footnotes, needs info data with navigation anchor slugs.
+        - Other links need a handler?
+        - Could be an event in the `markdown!`?
+        - Could be a `LinkResolver` that provides a handler for each link.
+            - Could be both.
+        - The `LinkResolver` can indicate that the link is not valid too.
+        - We can provide a fallback handler for navigation links.
+            - For footnotes is not a fallback.

 * Implement inline info in bounds info.
 * Implement `TextAlign` across multiple inlined texts.